-- changes or anticipated changes to regulations related to some of the products we sell; - consumer preferences, buying trends and overall economic trends; - our ability to identify and respond effectively to local and regional trends and customer preferences; - . our ability to provide quality customer service that will increase our conversion of shoppers into paying customers; - competition in the regional market of a store; - atypical weather; - changes in our product mix; and - changes in pricing and average ticket sales.
+- · changes or anticipated changes to regulations related to some of the products we sell; - · consumer preferences, buying trends and overall economic trends; - · our ability to identify and respond effectively to local and regional trends and customer preferences; - · our ability to provide quality customer service that will increase our conversion of shoppers into paying customers; - · competition in the regional market of a store; - · atypical weather; - · changes in our product mix; and

+· changes in pricing and average ticket sales.

 Opening new stores is also an important part of our growth strategy.
-For fiscal year 2018 we have opened four stores as of August 4, 2018 and announced one additional location that will be opened in fiscal year 2018.
-While our target remains to grow square footage at a rate of greater than 10% annually, we will grow our square footage by approximately 5% for fiscal year 2018 as we shift some of our cash use to reducing our debt balance.
+For fiscal year 2018 we have opened five stores as of November 3, 2018 and we do not intend on opening any additional locations in fiscal year 2018.
+We plan to grow our square footage by approximately 3% to 5% for fiscal year 2019 as we continue to shift some of our cash use to reducing our debt balance.

 For our new locations, we measure our investment by reviewing the new store's four-wall Adjusted EBITDA margin and pre-tax return on invested capital ("ROIC").
 We target a minimum 10% four-wall Adjusted EBITDA margin and a minimum ROIC of 50% excluding initial inventory costs (or 20% including initial inventory cost) for the first full twelve months of operations for a new store.
-The 48 new stores that we have opened since 2010 and that have been open for a full twelve months (excluding the 10 acquired stores) have achieved an average four-wall Adjusted EBITDA margin of 12.4% and an average ROIC of 66.4% excluding initial inventory cost (and 25.6% including the 10 acquired stores) have general, and administrative expenses allocated to that store.
+The 51 new stores that we have opened since 2010 and that have been open for a full twelve months (excluding the 10 acquired stores) have achieved an average four-wall Adjusted EBITDA margin of 11.9% and an average ROIC of 63.1% excluding initial inventory cost (and 24.4% including initial initial inventory cost) during their first full twelve months of operations.
 Four-wall Adjusted EBITDA means, for any period, a particular store's Adjusted EBITDA, excluding any allocations of corporate selling, general, and administrative expenses allocated to that store.
-Four-wall Adjusted EBITDA margin and a reconciliation of net income to Adjusted EBITDA, see "-Non-GAAP Measures."
+Four-wall Adjusted EBITDA margin means, for any period, a store's four-wall Adjusted EBITDA and Adjusted EBITDA amargin and a reconciliation of net income to Adjusted EBITDA, see "-Non-GAAP Measures."
 ROIC means a store's four-wall Adjusted EBITDA for a given period divided by our initial cash investment in the store.
 We calculate ROIC both including and excluding the initial inventory cost.